NanoHttpd/nanohttpd/README.md

 * 1.02 (2005-07-08): fixed a stream read starvation bug
 * 1.01 (2003-04-03): first published version

-Thank you to everyone who has reported bugs and suggested fixe
+Thank you to everyone who has reported bugs and suggested fixes.